Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

-# Analysis in Raphtory
+# A deeper dive into Raphtory analysis

 Raphtory's analysis engine works by *vertex centric computation*.
 Each vertex has access to local information about the graph (just its immediate vicinity).
 To complement this, vertices can communicate with their neighbours (other vertices that are directly connected to it).
-Many graph algorithms which operate on per-vertex level can be expressed in this way.
+Many graph algorithms which operate on a per-vertex level can be expressed in this way.
 The benefit of this is that graphs can be distributed over multiple cores/machines, each containing a proportion of the vertices, and these vertex computations can be executed in a parallel manner.

 Each vertex (or node) knows: